-Both code modules use hooks to instrument IBM MQ, DB2, and DL/I.
+Both modules use hooks to instrument IBM MQ, Db2, and DL/I.

-No byte code instrumentation is used by the CICS and IMS code modules.
+No byte code instrumentation is used by the CICS and IMS modules.

 With Dynatrace, you can get observability for the Linux operating systems on IBM Z and LinuxONE mainframes using OneAgent on Linux.
-To learn more about supported Linux distributions on the s390 architecture, see Technology support.
+To learn more about the supported technologies on the s390 architecture, see Technology support.